Guide

 QA engineers worry about job security.
 Developers question whether AI can understand their code.
 This resistance leads to half-hearted adoption that never delivers full value.

-Solution: Frame autonomous QA as augmentation—it handles repetitive work so humans focus on strategy.
+Frame autonomous QA as augmentation—it handles repetitive work so humans focus on strategy.
 Involve QA early.
 Redefine roles to emphasize exploratory testing and quality advocacy.

 Data Privacy Concerns